-- Determine the compensation package of the Executive Directors, Secretary and other senior management personnel. - Formulate the criteria for determining positive qualifications, attributes and independence of a Director and recommend to the Board a policy relating to the remuneration of the Directors, Key Managerial Personnel and other employees. - Formulate the criteria for evaluation of performance of Independent Directors and the Board of Directors. - Devise a policy on diversity of Board of Directors. - Identify persons who are qualified to become Directors and who may be appointed in senior management in accordance with the criteria laid down and recommend to the Board of Directors their appointment and removal. - Decide on whether to extend or continue the term of appointment of the Independent Directors, on the basis of the performance evaluation report of Independent Directors.
+- Determine the compensation package of the Executive Directors, Secretary and other senior management personnel. - Formulate the criteria for determining qualifications, positive attributes and independence of a director and recommend to the Board a policy relating to the remuneration of the Directors, Key Managerial Personnel and other employees. - Formulate the criteria for evaluation of performance of Independent Directors and the Board of Directors. - Devise a policy on diversity of Board of Directors. - 5) Identify persons who are qualified to become Directors and who may be appointed in senior management in accordance with the criteria laid down and recommend to the Board of Directors their appointment and removal. - 6) Decide on whether to extend or continue the term of appointment of the Independent Directors, on the basis of the performance evaluation report of Independent Directors.

-During the year under review, one meeting of the Committee was held on 20th May 2022.
+During the year under review, one meeting of the Committee was held on 27th July 2023.
 The attendance of the members at the meeting was as follows: